Surajbhos/AJNIFM/README.md

 - License

 ## Introduction
-GeM is a government platform for procurement of goods for Indian Government entities.
+GeM Procurement portal is a Indian government platform for procurement of goods and services which is used by Indian Government entities.

 ## Requirements
 - Python 3.x